 Just to name a few.
 Of course, there are many more KPIs that might help you to identify precisely where problems are occurring.

 Step 2: Collect data.
-At edyoucated we have integrated these evaluation instruments deeply into our programs (anonymized & GDPR-compliant).
-Yet, sometimes “classical” approaches of just handing out evaluation forms might do it for you, too.
+Yet, sometimes “classical” approaches of just handing out evaluation forms might do it for you.
 The advantage that comes with automatic data collection is a real-time view on all crucial KPIs that allows you to immediately take action in case it’s required.

 Step 3: Develop a plan on how to boost learner engagement across all segments.
 Of course, measuring the engagement of your learner segments is great, but it doesn’t help much unless you actually take action.

-One action that we at edyoucated found particularly helpful is by deploying our expert-led mentoring service: an on-demand expert who is always available (e.g. via chat or video call) to help with your learners with any (technical or content-related) issues.
+One action that we found particularly helpful is by deploying an expert-led mentoring service: an on-demand expert who is always available (e.g. via chat or video call) to help with your learners with any (technical or content-related) issues.
 Of course, you might also consider to use internal mentors.
 Another great option is to have regular “check-in’s” and building smaller learning communities (we call them “learning cohorts”).
 In the past years, we’ve seen some tremendous success with these learning engagement actions.
-One example is the nonprofit organization TechLabs, where we can keep a personal connection even in an extremely diverse participant base of more than 1000 learners from 80 different countries.

 By the way: this strategy is independent of the size of your digital learning initiative: in fact, for smaller POCs it’s equally important, as you want to exactly understand what works and what doesn’t to make an informed decision about a full rollout.